skitts4code/Selenium-Projects/1.assignment-checker-mku/README.md

 # mku-assignment-checker
 A python script that checks for assignments on the MKU student Portal and takes a screenshot
 ## TODO
-1. Click on Available CAT/Assignment link
+- [ ] Click on Available CAT/Assignment link
-2. Add list of courses to run a for loop(SOON)
+- [x] Add list of courses to run a for loop ✅

 ### Damn This project got hands